ome/openmicroscopy/components/tests/ui/README.md

 Setting up
 ----------
-If you wish to set-up data, i.e. create a Project, dataset and import the same image twice in the dataset, you first need to run
+If you wish to set-up data, i.e. create a Project, dataset and import 3 images in the dataset, you first need to run

 ./build.py test-compile
 then